-- Have a behavior discipline record which demonstrates good citizenship. - Students who are on citizenship probation are ineligible. - If the student athlete is suspended during the season because of attendance, work, or other discipline issues, the student is disqualified from team membership for the balance of their season. - Have a recent and current academic record (either term or semester) free of failing grades. - o Students who are on academic probation are ineligible. - A student athlete who demonstrates failing academic work during the season may be removed from a team by Shenandoah Administration, in consultation with the Athletic Director and the team coach.
+- Have a behavior record which demonstrates good citizenship. - Students who are on citizenship probation are ineligible. - If the student athlete is suspended during the season because of attendance, work, or other discipline issues, the student is disqualified from team membership for the balance of their season. - Have a recent and current academic record free of failing grades. - Students who are on academic probation are ineligible. - A student athlete who demonstrates failing academic work during the season may be removed from a team by Shenandoah Administration, in consultation with the Athletic Director and the team coach.